zephinzer/featuris/docs/configuration.md

 # Configuration

-Configurations for Janus are exposed through the environment variables.
+Configurations for Featuris are exposed through the environment variables.
 Set them using a `.env` file and a single environment variable, `USE_DOTENV="true"` or use one of Docker, Docker Compose or Kubernetes to inject these environment variables.
 See more below at [Methods For Environment Variable Injection](#methods-for-environment-variable-injection).

 ## Environment Variables